ionos-cloud/docker-machine-driver/README.md

 ### Usage

 Before you start creating a Rancher Machine with the Ionos Cloud Rancher Driver, you need to authenticate in your Ionos Cloud account.
-Check the steps in the [Authentication](./docs/usage/authentication.md) section.
+Check the steps in the [Authentication](docs/usage/authentication.md) section.

-For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver, check the [Create a Machine](./docs/usage/create-machine.md) section.
+For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver, check the [Create Machine](docs/usage/create-machine.md) section.

-For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Create a Swarm](./docs/usage/create-swarm.md) section.
+For information about how to create a Rancher Machine with Ionos Cloud Rancher Driver with [Swarm Mode](https://docs.docker.com/engine/swarm/), check the [Create Swarm](docs/usage/create-swarm.md) section.

-In order to see the available options and flags, check the [Options](./docs/usage/options.md) section.
+In order to see the available options and flags, check the [Options](docs/usage/options.md) section.

-For more information about Rancher Machine commands on how to manage a machine, including examples, check the [Rancher Machine Commands](./docs/usage/rancher-commands.md) section.
+For more information about Rancher Machine commands on how to manage a machine, including examples, check the [Commands](docs/usage/commands.md) section.

 ## Feature Reference